chombo-discharge/chombo-discharge/doc/sphinx/source/TemporalDiscretization.rst

 .. _Chap:MISDC:

-MISDC
-______
-`MISDC` is a semi-implicit spectral deferred correction method for the :math:`PlasmaC` equation set and is an adaptive high-order discretization with implicit diffusion and multirate substepping for reactive terms.
-This integrator is currently under development.

 Stochastic integrators
 ----------------------

 Deterministic CFD integrators are generally not suitable for stochastic ODEs.
 For example, the recursive nature of Heun's method or spectral deferred corrections hardly make sense for stochastic ODEs.

-For fluctuating hydrodynamics we are preparing several temporal integrators.
-Currently, we only support the Euler-Maruyama integrator which is first order accurate in time (although with an accurate advective integrator).
+For fluctuating hydrodynamics we are preparing several temporal integrators. ``godunov`` is generally useful for FHD but we also provide an Euler-Maruyama integrator (``euler_maruyama``) which is first order accurate in time (although with an accurate advective integrator).
+Although ``euler_maruyama`` is functionally similar to ``godunov``, it does not eliminate the dielectric relaxation time and is therefore less stable for some simulation cases.

 .. _Chap:euler_maruyama:

 euler_maruyama
 ______________

 :ref:`Chap:euler_maruyama` implements the Euler-Maruyama method.
-This method is based on a semi-implicit Euler method with implicit diffusion.
+This method is based on an Euler method with explicit or implicit diffusion.

 .. bibliography:: references.bib